Updated: Dec 9, 2025 | Source: 2023-2027 Question Pool | Topic: G0A

 Memory Aid

-Real-World Application
+Real-World Example

 You install an indoor transmitting antenna.
 Indoor antennas can create high RF exposure in occupied spaces (rooms where people are present).
 You must evaluate RF exposure and ensure MPE (Maximum Permissible Exposure) limits are not exceeded in occupied areas.
 This is the critical precaution - ensure MPE limits aren't exceeded.
 This ensures safe indoor operation.

-FCC Part 97.13Key Concepts
+Reference: FCC Part 97.13

-Indoor transmitting antenna, MPE limits, Occupied areas, RF exposure
+Indoor transmitting antenna MPE limits Occupied areas RF exposure

 Verified Content

-Question from official FCC General Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC General Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the G0A topic.